ente-io/ente/web/docs/dependencies.md

 deploy to our webserver.
 In addition, the Next.js page router is convenient.
 Apart from this, while we use a few tidbits from Next.js here and there, overall our apps are regular React SPAs, and are not particularly tied to Next.

+### Vite

+For some of our newer code, we have started to use [Vite](https://vitejs.dev).
+It is more lower level than Next, but the bells and whistles it doesn't have are the bells and whistles (and the accompanying complexity) that we don't need in some cases.